lexcorp16/Events-Manager/README.md

 # Events-Manager
 Events Manager is a web app that helps you manage an event-center.
-Given you manage an events center, this app will help you accept applications to use your center / facilities, and will either decline events when the proposed day is already taken, or suggest an available day.
+Given you manage an events center, this app will help you accept applications to use your center / facilities,It contains features like notifying users of event cancellation via email notification.
+Get a feel of the app [here](https://events-manager-efosa.herokuapp.com/)

-### Prerequisites
+### Prerequisites/System Dependencies

 To get a working version of this app locally, You would need  the following